dizonivan11/Borealis/README.md

 # Borealis

 > A .NET Library which contains Tcp Socket Framework which handles socket connections in Client-Server Model.
 It also has helper methods for basic CRUD database operations which is handled inside DataManager.
-It also contains DataBase class which is the same as DataManager but database is handled in memory which is faster in runtime and has a method for automatically applying any changes made to the table at runtime.
+It also contains DataBase class which is the same as DataManager but database is handled in memory which is faster in runtime and has a method for automatically applying any changes made to the table at runtime into the source table.

 > An example usage of the library:
 ```csharp